2022–23 Neftçi PFK season

-The Neftçi 2021–22 season is Neftçi's 31st Azerbaijan Premier League season.
+The Neftçi 2021–22 season was Neftçi's 31st Azerbaijan Premier League season.
 Neftchi will compete in the Azerbaijan Premier League, the Azerbaijan Cup and the UEFA Europa Conference League.

 Season events

+On 10 June, Neftçi announced that Samir Abbasov had left his role as Head Coach after his contract expired, with Laurențiu Reghecampf being appointed as his replacement on 21 June.

 On 23 June, Neftçi announced the signing of Ataa Jaber to a two-year contract, from Ashdod.
 The following day, 24 June, Neftçi announced the signing of Godsway Donyoh to a two-year contract, from Maccabi Haifa.

 On 1 July, Neftçi announced the signing of Kenny Saief to a two-year contract from Anderlecht.

 On 4 July, Neftçi announced the signing of Solomon Kvirkvelia from Gagra to a two-year contract.

 On 20 July, Neftçi announced the signing of Yegor Bogomolsky to a three-year contract from Minsk.

 On 8 August, Neftçi announced the signing of Vato Arveladze to a one-year contract, with the option of a second, from Fatih Karagümrük.

 On 9 January, Neftçi announced the signing of Hojjat Haghverdi to an 18-month contract from Sumgayit.

 On 19 January, Neftçi announced the signing of Keelan Lebon to an 18-month contract from Astana.

 On 23 January, Neftçi announced that they had sold Godsway Donyoh to Apollon Limassol.

 On 26 January, Neftçi announced the year-long loan signing of Saldanha from JEF United Chiba.

 On 28 January, Yusuf Lawal left Neftçi to sign for Arouca.

 On 15 February, Guilherme Pato left Neftçi by mutual agreement.